msqr1/importizer/README.md

 | --mi-export-block-end   | mi_exportBlockEnd   | Export block end macro identifier.                                                                                                                         | String     | `END_EXPORT`   |
 | --export-macros-path    | exportMacrosPath    | File path relative to outDir to store the export macros above.                                                                                             | String     | `Export.hpp`   |

-# Modules' Side Effects
+# Fixing Modules' Effects

 ## Non-local Macros
 - C++ modules are designed to encapsulate macros, meaning that a macro defined in a header will become local to its corresponding module.
-To ensure macros remain globally available:
+To ensure they are present when needed:
   - Define the macro via compiler command-line (using `-D...`).
   - Refactor the macro into a separate header, include it where necessary, and add it to `ignoredHdrs`.
   - Add the macro-containing headers directly to `ignoredHdrs` (recommended when the header's sole purpose is to provide macros).